aohongyu/transitSystem/README.md

 different log files, ex: "log.txt.1", "log.txt.2", etc. Therefore, we decided to use Singleton to implement the log.

-• Our design also follows all of five SOLID principles.
+• This design also follows all of five SOLID principles.

 1. Single responsibility principle
 All the operations involved in content change on this system are separated from three Managers.